brysonwx/ConGCL/README.md

-This code is just a demo version.
+This code is a demo version of ConGCL.

 ###For running the code
 - provide necessary env